 10. San Miguel de Allende

 A longtime favorite destination for “Mexpats,” San Miguel de Allende was recently awarded the Best City in the World by Travel + Leisure.
 This charming, colorful city boasts a temperate climate, a vibrant arts scene, and a beautiful church at its center.
+There are numerous things to do in San Miguel de Allende to keep you busy.
 Outside of town, you’ll find hot springs, horseback riding, cycling, and more.

 It’s one of the best places in Mexico to study Spanish, and there are several options for homestays where you can live with a local family and get lots of practice.
 If you’re looking for somewhere a bit more authentic, check out the things to do in Guanajuato, which is just an hour and a half away.

 This beautiful colonial city is the capital of the state by the same name, and it definitely earns its spot on the list of top places to visit in Mexico.
 In case you were wondering, it’s pronounced wa-HAH-ka.
 Here you’ll find some of the best cuisine in Mexico, bustling markets, and a thriving arts and crafts scene.

 Oaxaca is also home to the Guelaguetza festival, which highlights the indigenous culture of the area and is focused primarily on traditional dancing.
 The city also throws one of the biggest celebrations in the country for the Dia de Los Muertos (Day of the Dead) – this is definitely one of the best things to do in Oaxaca, don’t miss it.

 Once a thriving silver mining town, Guanajuato is now a huge draw for tourists and expats.
 It’s a gorgeous city located on the steep slope of a ravine, with a name meaning “Place of the Frogs.”
 Walking around town, you can admire the colonial architecture and bright houses, pausing to chill in tree-filled plazas or quaint cafes.